-This story is known to have been circulated via email for many years, in varying incarnations, recently making the jump to social media such as Twitter and Facebook.
+This story is known to have been circulating via email for many years, in varying incarnations, recently making the jump to social media websites such as Twitter and Facebook.
 There is no evidence that any of these events ever occurred.
 Further, this spider – which is real – is not considered venomous.

 Let’s take a look at the story.

 A spider bite…please read………… And you thought the brown recluse was bad!